A data-based image representation for continuous-time LTI systems: Introduction

-In this paper, we address the two main challenges discussed above, namely the need to solve differential-algebraic equations and the estimation of higher-order derivatives from noisy measurements.
+In this paper, we address the two main challenges discussed above, namely the need to solve DAEs and the estimation of higher-order derivatives from noisy measurements.
 Based on the result in \cite{Schmitz2024a}, we first derive an image-based, data-driven formulation for controllable continuous-time LTI systems, cf.~\cite{Willems1997}.
-This representation circumvents the need to solve differential-algebraic equations and reduces the complexity of the data-based trajectory parameterization by removing redundant degrees of freedom, thereby fewer unknowns must be identified.
+This representation circumvents the need to solve DAEs and reduces the complexity of the data-based trajectory parameterization by removing redundant degrees of freedom, so that fewer unknowns need to be identified.
 Second, we incorporate algebraic differentiators introduced in \cite{mboup2009a} to reliably estimate the required derivatives from measured data.
 These differentiators provide an efficient and robust approach, as evidenced by the diverse applications summarized in \cite{othmane2021b}, which also contains tuning guidelines.
 Moreover, an open-source software toolbox accompanied by a practical introduction can be found in \cite{othmane2023Tool}.
 We show that the estimated signals preserve the persistency of excitation property required by the fundamental lemma.
 We restrict attention to single-output systems and develop the method in this setting.
 Simulation results demonstrate the effectiveness of the approach, even in the presence of substantial measurement disturbances.

 The paper is organized as follows.
 Section~\ref{sec:setting} formalizes the problem setting and recalls the concepts of persistency of excitation and the continuous-time fundamental lemma.
 In Section~\ref{sec:ddimrep}, we develop a method to construct an image representation from noisy data.
 Section~\ref{sec:experiments} illustrates the theoretical findings using numerical simulations before conclusions are drawn in Section~\ref{sec:conclusions}.
 Supplementary material on algebraic differentiators, including the definition of suitable filter kernels, is provided in Appendix~\ref{app:algdiff}.